 I’m being slightly dramatic, of course.
 Though I descended back to street level after less than an hour to catch my train to Lanzhou, I’d have three full days after my adventure in China’s Wild West to continue re-visiting Xi’an attractions—and hopefully, to discover new ones.

 So, is Xi’an worth visiting?
-Absolutely, although I say that as someone who’s made multiple trips there over a more than a decade.
+Absolutely, although I say that as someone who’s made multiple trips there over a more than 10 years—this Xi’an itinerary has been a decade in the making!
 If you’ve never been, it can be difficult to understand why you should even go in the first place.

 Where to Stay in Xi’an